bhbyuh/Customer-Data-Etl-Pipeline-Airflow-AWS/README.md

-# Airflow ETL Pipeline Project
+# Airflow ETL Pipeline Project using AWS

 This project demonstrates how to create and run an ETL (Extract, Transform, Load) pipeline using **Apache Airflow**.
 The DAG (`churn_dag.py`) runs a basic workflow for churn data processing, orchestrated through the Airflow UI, and deployed using **AWS EC2** and **S3**.
 Screenshots are included to visually support each step of the process.